 In the case of patient M.K., whose records have been examined by monitors, hospitalization was carried out on 5 September 2011, the court was notified on 6 September 2011, but there was no response from the court until the day of the visit (17 September 2011).
-In a previous involuntary hospitalization of the same patient, court's decision was submitted to the Hospital 24 days after the hospitalization.69 Such court practice (which has not been changed in the course of the project, see Appendix, recommendation 40) is problematic for several reasons:
+In a previous involuntary hospitalization of the same patient, court's decision was submitted to the Hospital 24 days after the hospitalization.
+60 Such court practice is problematic for several reasons:

-1. Despite the fact that the court issued a decision last day of the statutory eight-day deadline, the decision was delivered to the patient only 13 days from the date of adoption, rendering meaningless the statutory deadline for deciding in order to ensure urgency and adequate protection of the patient's rights.
+- 1. Despite the fact that the court issued a decision last day of the statutory eight-day deadline, the decision was delivered to the patient only 13 days from the date of adoption, rendering meaningless the statutory deadline for deciding in order to ensure urgency and adequate protection of the patient's rights. - 2.
+In this case, the court issued a decision on the patient's stay in the psychiatric Hospital.
+However, had the court assessed the contrary, the patient would have been unjustifiably detained for more than three weeks (time it took the court to deliver its order), which constitutes a serious violation of the human right to freedom of person.

-69 The patient was admitted to the Hospital on 24 May 2011, the court was informed on 25 May 2011 and decision issued on 3 June 2011 and delivered on 16 June 2011.
+60 The patient was admitted to the Hospital on 24 May 2011, the court was informed on 25 May 2011 and decision issued on 3 June 2011 and delivered on 16 June 2011.